lintingyi2014/meQTL/README.md

 ## Configuration
 * `maf` : the minor allele frequency threshold to be applied when converting impute2 genotypes to dosages.
-* `post_maf` : the minor allele frequency threshold to be applied after matrixEQTL has been run. useful to define different summaries.
+* `post_maf` : the minor allele frequency threshold to be applied after matrixEQTL has been run.
+Useful to define different summaries.
 * `cisDist` : the maximal distance between SNP-CpGs pairs until which it counts as a 'cis-pairs'. cis-pairs will be reported in a separate file.
-* `pvThresholdCis` : The p-value threshold to be applied for cis-meQTLs.
+* `pvThresholdCis` : The *P* value threshold to be applied for cis-meQTLs.
-Only associations with p-value < pvThresholdCis will be reported
+Only associations with *P* value < pvThresholdCis will be reported
 * `pvThresholdTrans` : The p-value threshold to be applied for trans-meQTLs.
-Only associations with p-value < pvThresholdTrans will be reported
+Only associations with *P* value < pvThresholdTrans will be reported
 * `significant_pv_cutoff` : For final results files: *P* value significant threshold e.g.: 1e-14